andyzhangstat/SLSVD/README.md

 ```
 Mean of mu: 0.052624279581212116

-Dot Product of A:
+Dot Product of Scores:
 array([[7672.61634966,  277.23466856],
        [ 277.23466856, 3986.24113586]])

-Dot Product of B:
+Dot Product of Loadings:
 array([[1.        , 0.00111067],
        [0.00111067, 1.        ]])